Spiritual practices and religious identity part of a Vassar education.

 Episcopal Church at Vassar College (ECVC)

-The Secular Student Alliance at Vassar (SSA) promotes community for atheists, agnostics, humanists, questioning students, and other freethinkers at Vassar College.
-SSA seeks to dispel harmful stereotypes and misunderstandings of what it means to be an agnostic or humanist, and inform each other and the Vassar community on the meaning and liberation that secular beliefs and ethics can bring to one’s life.
-SSA hopes to engage in conversation with other religious groups to create more tolerant, plural societies, and advocate for and protect the rights of freethinkers, including through robust state-church separation activism.
-Secular Student Alliance did not meet this term, but we are hoping that the group will reestablish next semester.
+The Secular Students at Vassar (SSV) promotes community for atheists, agnostics, humanists, questioning students, and other freethinkers at Vassar College.
+SSV seeks to dispel harmful stereotypes and misunderstandings of what it means to be an agnostic or humanist, and inform each other and the Vassar community on the meaning and liberation that secular beliefs and ethics can bring to one’s life.
+SSV hopes to engage in conversation with other religious groups to create more tolerant, plural societies, and advocate for and protect the rights of freethinkers, including through robust state-church separation activism.
+The Secular Students at Vassar did not meet this term, but we are hoping that the group will reestablish next semester.
 If you are interested in this group, please contact the Office of Religious and Spiritual Life and Contemplative Practices (RSLCP).

 Sikh Student Association (SSA)

 The Sikh Student Association (SSA) has both a goal of being a support system (Sadh Sangat) for its Sikh members, and raising awareness of Sikh values and struggles for the greater campus and communities.
 The primary goal is to provide a community of support through equality, love, and compassion.
-One major project of the SSA has been replacing Sikh stereotypes and unconscious stigmas with awareness of Sikhi.
-SSA looks forward to returning to our weekly trips to the local Gurdwara Sahib (a place of worship for all) at Gurudwara Midhudson Sikh Cultural Society in Wappingers Falls, NY (free transportation provided) and holding its monthly meetings and events for the campus and local communities.
-We are currently meeting every two or three weeks, typically on Sunday evenings via Zoom.
-Please contact the students below for meeting dates and times and for a link to join on Zoom.
+One major project of the SSA has been replacing Sikh stereotypes and unconscious stigmas with awareness of Sikhi to the broader community.
+SSA hosts weekly trips, on Sundays, to the local Gurdwara Sahib (a place of worship for all) at Gurudwara Midhudson Sikh Cultural Society in Wappingers Falls, NY (free transportation provided - meet at Gordon Commons at 11:30am).
+We also hold weekly member meetings at Pratt House (contact us for time/day), and host other events for the campus and local communities.
+Our campus wide events will be advertised extensively so please keep an eye out!
 All are welcome.
+Contact us for more information or see the Events Calendar on the RSLCP home page.

 Vassar Catholic Community (VCC)

-The Vassar Catholic Community (VCC) works to deepen and enrich the religious life of Roman Catholics at Vassar and anyone who is interested in or has questions about Catholicism.
+The Vassar Catholic Community (VCC) works to deepen and enrich the religious, spiritual, and contemplative life of Roman Catholics at Vassar and anyone who is interested in or has questions about Catholicism.
 The group is a VSA organization whose activities focus on faith, community life, and social justice.
-This term, VCC is meeting virtually for Catholic Reflective Prayer on Sundays at 5:00 p.m.
-Please contact VCC for more information and/or for the Zoom link to join.
+We strive to make mass accessible to all students by providing on-campus mass every 4th Sunday at Pratt House (mass begins at 6:00pm - first floor) and shuttles to off-campus masses all other Sundays (meet shuttle at 6:00pm - Main Circle).
+Please contact VCC for more information.

 Vassar Hindu Association